apollographql/router/.changesets/feat_bnjjj_feat_4319.md

 ### Add support of instruments in configuration for telemetry ([Issue #4319](https://github.com/apollographql/router/issues/4319))

 Add support for custom and standard instruments through the configuration file.
 You'll be able to add your own custom metrics just using the configuration file.
+They may:
+- be conditional
-It can be conditional, get values from selectors like headers, context, body.
-And the metrics can have different types like `histogram` or `counter`.
+- get values from selectors, for instance headers, context or body
+- have different types like `histogram` or `counter`.

 Example: